This post may contain affiliate links. Please read our disclosure policy.

 - Sliced lemons and limes

 - Don’t be afraid to spice it up.
-It should be a little spicy but not burn your house down in the process.
 Start with two dashes of hot sauce and add more if needed.
-Better yet, let your guests add their own hot sauce to their liking if you’re making a Bloody Mary bar at home.
+Better yet, serve hot sauce on the side.

 - Don’t waste top-shelf vodka.
 If you are going to be adding 4 ounces of tomato juice to anything, something mid-range is more than fine.